hugotorche/Kagglegames/README.md

 # Kagglegames
 Data Science competition platform, recommended by a lot of people.
 I don't know if I'll have time to try but this repository will serve as a reminder!

+Next one => US ecommerce